Skip to main content

 Edit page metadata and publish

-To modify the page metadata and publish the page, follow these steps:
+To modify page metadata and publish the page:

 Configure the following fields: